RAYGALE/DanmuPlayer/README.md

 ### LICENSE

-You can use this project in any form, but please add these two line.
+You can use this project in any form, but please add two lines below.

 ```html